Muterra/doc-golix/whitepaper.md

 + AliceAlias contacts BobPrincipal
 + AliceAlias sends BobPrincipal the shared secret from a Diffie-Hellman exchange between BobPrincipal and AlicePrincipal.

+This mechanism is outlined in detail in a Muse overlay proposal.

 ## We three keys

 Agent identity MEOCs must therefore contain three public keys: